yeabsira-sys/DMU/README.md

 # go to the auditLogger in the middleware direcctory and comment out enqueueAuditLog at line 25

 # go to the loginController, passwordChangeController, forgetPasswordController and comment out the emailQueue function call

+# make sure to run "git checkout --theirs ." to accpept all the incoming changes